 - Failing to assess risks of vehicles and pedestrians working in the same environment.

 - Inadequate cleaning procedures leading to hazards for other workers.

 There are also many other occasions where accidents can happen as a result of dangerous work practices and procedures.
 At Freeclaim Solicitors we can talk through your accident with you and help you claim the compensation you deserve after an accident at work.

 Claiming work injury compensation as a result of dangerous work practices

 If your employer fails to provide a safe environment to work in and you are injured because of this, you may be able to claim work injury compensation.
 Employers must not only assess dangers and implement safe working practices and procedures, but also ensure they are adhered to by other members of staff.

-To speak to one of our specialist work injury compensation lawyers, call us 24 hours a day on 0800 612 7340.
-Alternatively you can fill in our online enquiry form and a workplace accident specialist will call you back.
+To speak to one of our specialist work injury compensation lawyers, call us on 0800 612 7340.
+Alternatively, you can fill in our online enquiry form and a workplace accident specialist will call you back.

 All work injury claims are handled on a no win no fee basis so there’s no financial risk.
 Plus, all enquiries are in confidence with no obligation.